amber-smalltalk/grunt-init-amber/README.md

 grunt-init amber
 ```

-_Note that this template will generate files in the current directory,
+**Note** _that this command will generate Amber project files in the current directory,
 so be sure to change to a new directory first if you do not want to overwrite existing files._